Sétif and Guelma massacre: Initial demonstration and killings

 The initial outbreak occurred on the morning of 8 May 1945, the same day that Nazi Germany surrendered in World War II.
 About 5,000 Muslims paraded in Sétif to celebrate the victory.
 Some carried banners attacking colonial rule.
-There were clashes between the marchers and the local French gendarmerie when the latter tried to seize such banners.
+There were clashes between the marchers and the local French gendarmerie when the latter tried to seize those banners.

 There is uncertainty over who fired first but both protesters and police were shot.
 News from Sétif incited the poor and nationalist rural population, and led to Algerian attacks on pieds-noirs in the Sétif countryside (Kherrata, Chevreul).
 The attacks were spontaneous and carried out by lightly armed groups using agricultural tools, bladed weapons and hunting rifles.
 The attacks resulted in the deaths of 90 European colonial settlers, plus another 100 wounded.
-A smaller and peaceful protest of Algerian People's Party activists in the neighboring town of Guelma was violently repressed that evening by colonial police, and an additional 12 settlers died in the countryside around Guelma.
+A smaller and peaceful protest of Algerian People's Party activists in the neighbouring town of Guelma was violently repressed that evening by colonial police, and an additional 12 settlers died in the countryside around Guelma.
 The attacks on settlers lasted until May 12.